ejpring/docker-centos-streams/README.md

 To minimize their size, three separate Dockerfiles containing subsets of IBM Streams can be created:

-* [centos7-streams42-dev](centos7-streams42-dev) creates a container for application development (5.3 GB)
+* [centos7-streams42-dev](centos7-streams42-dev) creates an image for application development (5.3 GB)
 * [centos7-streams42-bld](centos7-streams42-bld) creates an image for compiling applications (1.75 GB)
 * [centos7-streams42-run](centos7-streams42-run) creates an image for running applications (735 MB)

+These images can be packed into compressed tarballs for distribution on a network server:

+* 'DockerImage.centos7-streams42-dev.tar.gz' contains the application development image (2.8 GB)
+* 'DockerImage.centos7-streams42-bld.tar.gz' contains the compiler image (822 MB)
+* 'DockerImage.centos7-streams42-run.tar.gz' contains the runtime image (348 GB)

-The subsets of Streams must be prepared before images and containers can be created.
-They can be created automatically from Streams install packages:
+The Streams subsets and Docker images can be created automatically from Streams install packages:

-* [centos7-base](centos7-base) creates subsets of IBM Streams (1.9 GB)
+* [centos7-base](centos7-base) Dockerfiles and scripts that create Streams subsets and Docker images (1.9 GB)

 These Dockerfiles access a network server with HTTP and SFTP, as specified in this configuration file: